greenxav/kiln-controller/README.md

 ### Raspberry PI OS

 Download [Raspberry PI OS](https://www.raspberrypi.org/software/).
 Use Rasberry PI Imaging tool to install the OS on an SD card.
 Boot the OS, open a terminal and...
-Bookworm 32-bit on Raspberry Pi 3 B+
+Bookworm 64 or 32-bit on Raspberry Pi 3 B+

     sudo apt-get update
     sudo apt-get install build-essential python3-dev